Canon 750D vs Olympus E-PL8

 - More affordable: Was introduced into a lower priced category (27 percent cheaper at launch).

 - More modern: Was introduced somewhat (1 year and 7 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the 750D emerges as the winner of the contest (10 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 750D comes out slightly ahead of the E-PL8 (9 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 750D and the Olympus E-PL8 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 750D and the E-PL8 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.